Horbenkodev/hugo-blog/content/posts/top-qualities-of-a-great-software-developer/index.md

 breadcrumbs: " Qualities of a Software Developer"
 slug: top-qualities-of-a-great-software-developer
 draft: false
-publishDate: 2018-06-25T00:00:00Z
+publishDate: 2018-06-25T00:00:00.000Z
 image: super-coder.jpg
 og_image: super-coder.jpg
-description: As the software development industry is growing at a rapid pace, the need for qualified software developers is also rising each day.
-When it comes to your software development needs, undoubtedly you only want to partner with a great software developer.
-However, how to find the right software expert?
+description: The software development industry is growing rapidly, increasing the demand for skilled developers.
+When it comes to your projects, you want to partner with the best.
 promote:
   promote: false
 top: false